-If the APVMA incurs costs in taking those steps, the person is liable to pay to the APVMA an amount equal to the costs incurred.
-We can recover that amount as a debt due to the Australian Government in a court.
+If the APVMA incurs costs in enforcing steps listed in the direction notice, the person is liable to pay the APVMA an amount equal to the costs incurred.
+We can recover that amount as a debt due to the Australian Government in court.

 If a person owes a debt to the APVMA, certain transactions may not be processed by the agency until the debt is settled.